Lil-Savage/WebTechProject/README.md

 Project includes both front and back-end(flask) realization.
 Also we want to add sql database to store books' information.
 Developers are:
-Alisher Uteshev
+Alisher Uteshev,
-Kaisabekov Yeldar
+Kaisabekov Yeldar,
-Kudas Aigerim
+Kudas Aigerim.